Yugoslav government-in-exile: Simović cabinet

 The Kingdom of Yugoslavia was soon divided by the Axis into several entities.
 Germany, Italy, Hungary, and Bulgaria annexed some border areas outright.
 A Greater Germany was expanded to include most of Drava Banovina.
 Italy added the Governorship of Dalmatia and more than a third of western Drava Banovina to the Italian Empire.
 An expanded Croatia was recognized by the Axis as the Independent State of Croatia (Nezavisna Država Hrvatska, NDH).
 On paper, the NDH was a kingdom, and the 4th Duke of Aosta was crowned as King Tomislav II of Croatia.
 The rump Serbian territory became a military administration of Germany run by military governors, with a Serb civil government led by Milan Nedić.
 Nedić attempted to gain German recognition of Serbia as a successor state to Yugoslavia and claimed King Peter II as Serbia's monarch.
 Puppet states were also set up in Montenegro and southern Yugoslavia.
 Hungary occupied and annexed several northern regions.

 King Peter II, who had escaped into exile, was still recognized as king of the whole state of Yugoslavia by the Allies.
-Starting on 13 May 1941, the largely Serbian "Yugoslav Army of the Fatherland" (Jugoslovenska vojska u otadžbini, or JVUO, or Četniks) resisted the Axis occupation of Yugoslavia.
+Starting on 13 May 1941, the largely Serbian "Yugoslav Army of the Fatherland" (Jugoslovenska vojska u otadžbini, or JVUO, or Četniks) resisted the Axis occupation of Yugoslavia (the Chetniks later collaborated with the Axis).
 This anti-German and anti-communist resistance movement was commanded by Royalist General Draža Mihailović.
 For a long time, the Četniks were supported by the British, the United States, and the Yugoslavian royal government in exile of King Peter II.

 However, over the course of the war, effective power changed to the hands of Josip Broz Tito's Communist Partisans.
 In 1943, Tito proclaimed the creation of the Democratic Federative Yugoslavia (Demokratska federativna Jugoslavija).
 The Allies gradually recognized Tito's forces as the stronger opposition to the German occupation.
 They began to send most of their aid to Tito's Partisans, rather than to the Royalist Četniks.
 On 16 June 1944, the Tito–Šubašić agreement was signed, merging the de facto and the de jure governments of Yugoslavia.